Fairmont, West Virginia: Education

-Fairmont Senior High School

 Fairmont Senior High School is a public high school that is listed on the National Register of Historic Places.
 The school was established in the late 1800s, and the school was relocated in 1905 and 1928.
 The current iteration of the school, which is located on Loop Park Dr, was designed by the architect William B. Ittner.

-Fairmont State University

 Fairmont State University is a public university with an approximate enrollment of 3,800 students.
 The institution offers master's degrees in business, education, teaching, criminal justice, and nursing, in addition to 90 baccalaureate and 50 associate degrees.

 Originally established as a school for teachers, the college was named Fairmont Normal School, and was located on the corner of Fairmont Avenue and Second Street and moved to its present location in 1917.

-Dunbar School

 Dunbar School is a historic building in Fairmont, West Virginia, that used to be an all-black high school.
 The school was designed by the architect William B Ittner.
 The school was built in 1928.